sandeeppnz/2020_SQLPerformance/README.md

 - Covering index: find all the data for the query in the index itself.
 This avoids a need for a key lookup operation to find the data row in the table.
 Consider only if there are one or two columns in INCLUDE, because indexing requirement is higher for with number of columns
 ![image](https://user-images.githubusercontent.com/5715815/88767245-7898c480-d1cd-11ea-9dd7-151836f6fd7d.png)

 - for DML ops, SQL server has to keep all the indexes in sync, so more indexes, there is maintanence costs.
+Use Dynamic Views to access rich set of performance data including index ussage data.